 Dutch crafts, chocolate and cheese

-Apart from wind mills, there are also many craft shops to be visited.
-Several Dutch crafts are demonstrated, from wood working to cheese making and bread baking.
+Apart from wind mills, there are also many craft shops at Zaanse Schans.
+Several Dutch crafts are demonstrated: from wood working to cheese making and bread baking.
 At the Dutch cheese shop you can taste the many cheeses with a large variety of excellent mustards.
 The cheeses are all young cheeses.
 If you want to buy a cheese with a strong taste, it’s best to go to a real cheese shop in the city or supermarket and get a boerenkaas or oude kaas, which have stronger taste than these young cheeses.

 Chocolate shop and wooden shoes workshop